The Katy in red steals Met Gala limelight

 Tickets reportedly cost 30,000 dollars (more than £23,000) and tables fetched around 275,000 dollars (about £215,000) with the proceeds going to the Metropolitan Museum of Art’s costume institute.

-The number of attendees is believed to be less than the 600 last year who helped raise an estimated 13.5 million dollars (£10.5m).
+The number of attendees is believed to be fewer than the 600 last year who helped raise an estimated 13.5 million dollars (£10.5m).

 Join the conversation - comment here